syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 {% endhighlight %}
 {% endtabs %}

-The following commands can also be used for page navigation:
+There are also commands in PdfViewer, which could make the page navigation simpler:

 <table>
 <tr>